Can My Employer Deduct Money from My Salary for Training or Courses?

 If you have been advised by your employer that they intend to deduct course costs from your wages, and you do not consider they have the legal basis to do so, the first step would be to object to the deduction.

-If the deduction is still made, as mentioned above, you may have an employment law claim for unlawful deductions from wages.
 To bring this type of claim in the Employment Tribunal you will need to commence ACAS Early Conciliation within three months less one day of the date the deduction was made.
 For more information on ACAS Early Conciliation please see our blog https://lincslaw.co.uk/blog/acas-early-conciliation-what-is-it-all-about/

-Can Lincs Law Employment Solicitors Help You?
+Lincs Law Employment Solicitors Can Help You

 Jasmine Stewart